 - Proper equipment sized based on testing results done on customer sample of material at the Prater toll lab.

 - Available space was taken into account to size the conveying system for proper transfer of material to the screener.

-- A vacuum conveying system was determined optimal for dilute phase conveying under specified conditions.
+- A vacuum conveying system was determined optimal for the dilute phase conveying under specified conditions.

 - The material is preconditioned for conveying by being passed through a lump breaker to shatter any large solidifications.
 This prevents clogging of the line and improves flow.

-- The Prater PAV series rotary airlock valve was used to feed the material into the convey line at proper feed rate.
+- The Prater PAV series rotary airlock valve was used to feed the material into the conveying line at a proper feed rate.
 Machining of the Prater airlock valves is held to extremely high tolerances and assembled to small clearances in order to deliver maximum air sealing capability.

 - Once the product is discharged into the convey line, a properly sized fan, transfers the material into a filter receiver.
 The receiving hopper is integrated with a dust collection system as well as an explosion mitigation system.